 Writing nonsense like that is simply an underhand and dishonest way of marketing.

-Something we never do is slate our competitor’s products.
+Something we never do is slate the competition.
 It's not an authentic way to market, nor a proper way to attract people to a business, because they’d be duped for the wrong reasons.

 Predicated on a lie…

-Yes, it's unethical, it's underhand, and what's more, all the posts on his website were predicated on a lie.
+Yes, it's unethical and underhand, but what's more, all the posts on his website were predicated on a lie.

 When you think about it, the people he’s attracting will not share his values, will not have any affinity for him, and eventually, will distrust him.

 At the end of the day, yes, he might be able to sucker some gullible people into his scheme – for five to ten minutes – but those people will eventually wise up.
 Long-term, he won’t build a trusting relationship with people when coming from the space of untruth in his blogs.

 The experience of reading that guys blogs, prompts us to share a couple of instances from days long past.
 From our childhoods.
 Raw experiences and learnings which shaped our values we operate by today.